MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 (where "1111-2222-3333-4444" is the [tenant ID](find-your-office-365-tenant-id.md))

-To block specific organizations instead, use "Block syncing OneDrive accounts for specific organizations."

 This setting will take priority over [Block syncing OneDrive accounts for specific organizations](use-group-policy.md#BlockTenantList).
-Do not enable both policies at the same time.
+Do not enable both settings at the same time.

 ### Block syncing OneDrive accounts for specific organizations
 <a name="BlockTenantList"> </a>